mflova/mflova-vim-config/README.md

 - Quick snippets for Python and C++.
 With endless items some of them.
 - Plenty of linters based on format, code analysis, syntaxis and type checking.
   All of them integrated in the built-in neovim LSP:
-  - Python: Pylint, mypy, vulture, pyright, pytestcov and flake8.
+  - Python: Pylint, mypy, vulture, pytestcov and flake8.
 This last one
     integtegrates: darglint, pytest-style, flake8-simplify, flake8-bugbear,
     dlint, comprehensions, flake8-rst-docstrings, flake8-markdown, flake8-builtins,
     flake8-borken-line, flake8-class-attributes-order and more.